 10 essential Halloween party jams… It’s that time of the year when some of us are getting themselves ready to celebrate the All Hallows’ Day.
 A tribute to all Saints, but also in memory of our beloved departed (although this should be on Nov.
 2 for the latter).
 Meanwhile, the day before (on Oct.
 31), we’ll be attending costume parties, carving pumpkins into jack-o’lanterns… Playing divination games, telling scaring stories.
 When not watching horror films.
 And eventually participating to the religious obervances of All Hallow’s Eve.
 From attending church services to lighting candles on the graves of the dead.
-In the meantime, some of us will abstain from meat and go for apples, potato pancakes and soul cakes for the occasion.
+In the meantime, some of us will abstain from meat.
+Then go for apples, potato pancakes and soul cakes for the occasion.
 With all of this as a part of the Halloween festivities…

 (*) Halloween, or Hallowe’en is a contraction of All Hallows’ Evening).
 Also known as Allhalloween, All Hallows’ Eve, or All Saints’ Eve… It’s a celebration we observe in a number of countries on Oct.
 31. In other words, during the eve of the Western Christian feast of All Hallows’ Day.

 The word “Halloween” or “Hallowe’en” dates to about 1745 and is of Christian origin.
 The word “Hallowe’en” means “hallowed evening” or “holy evening”.
 It comes from a Scottish term for All Hallows’ Eve (the evening before All Hallows’ Day).
 In Scots, the word “eve” is even, and is contracted to “e’en” or “een”.
 Over time, (All) Hallow(s) E(v)en evolved into Hallowe’en.
 Although the phrase “All Hallows'”, as we find it in Old English (“All Hallows’ Eve”) has itself not appeared until 1556 (* Wikipedia).